PrazolBista/votesystem/readme.md

 2. Extract the file: After downloading the file, extract it using your preferred archive manager.
 You should see a folder named "voting management system".

 3. Copy the folder: Copy the "votesystem" folder to the root directory where you installed XAMPP.
-This is usually located in the C:/ drive under the htdocs folder. ( For xample: C:\xampp\htdocs)
+This is usually located in the C:/ drive under the htdocs folder. ( For xample: <b><i> C:\xampp\htdocs </b></i>)

 4. Open PHPMyAdmin: Start XAMPP and open the PHPMyAdmin interface by visiting http://localhost/phpmyadmin.